Asfia-Fathima/MedAce-app/Important.md

-⚠️ IMPORTANT NOTICE FOR FUTURE CONTRIBUTORS & USERS Welcome to MedAce – a smart, AI-assisted medical companion built using Streamlit and integrated with LLMs via API.
+⚠️ IMPORTANT NOTICE FOR FUTURE CONTRIBUTORS & USERS Welcome to MedAce – a smart,AI-assisted medical companion built using Streamlit and integrated with LLMs via API.

 #  Security First: Handle Secrets Responsibly
 This project uses API keys stored in .streamlit/secrets.toml.
 Do NOT commit this file to GitHub or any public VCS.

 Always add .streamlit/secrets.toml to .gitignore

-Never hardcode secrets inside Python files
+Never hardcoode secrets inside Python files

 For deployment, use environment variables or secrets.toml in Streamlit Cloud only

-If a secret accidentally gets committed:
+If a secret acidentally gets committed:

 Revoke it immediately